University of Massachusetts Boston: Student activities

 UMass Boston's independent, student run and financed newspaper is The Mass Media.
-Other student publications include the yearbook, Watermark arts and literary magazine, and The Beacon monthly humor magazine.
+Other student publications include the yearbook, Watermark arts and literary magazine (which ceased publication under that title in 2022/2023), and The Beacon monthly humor magazine.
 UMass Boston also owns and operates WUMB-FM (91.9), a 24-hour, public, noncommercial radio station that broadcasts folk music programs and produces the award-winning public and cultural affairs program, Commonwealth Journal.

 National student societies or professional organizations with active local or student chapters at UMass Boston include Alpha Lambda Delta, the American Society for Biochemistry and Molecular Biology, College Democrats of America, Delta Sigma Pi, Free the Children, the Golden Key International Honour Society, the National Student Nurses' Association, Phi Delta Epsilon, the Public Interest Research Group, the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science, the Society of Physics Students, and Young Americans for Liberty.
 The American Chemical Society had a student chapter at UMass Boston, but as of the Fall 2016 semester it is inactive.